LOW SIZE, WEIGHT AND POWER (SWaP), CROSS-DOMAIN SYSTEM ARCHITECTURES

 Description

 The Department of the Air Force is soliciting proposals through a Broad Agency Announcement (BAA) for the development of Low Size, Weight, and Power (SWaP) Cross-Domain System (CDS) architectures.
-This initiative aims to leverage Artificial Intelligence (AI) and Machine Learning (ML) to enhance operational efficiency and information sharing across various domains within the Intelligence Community and Department of Defense.
-The BAA, numbered FA8750-20-S-7019, has an estimated funding ceiling of approximately $99 million, with individual awards ranging from $450,000 to $65 million, and is open for submissions until September 30, 2025.
-Interested parties can contact Carolyn Sheaff at Carolyn.Sheaff@us.af.mil or Amber Buckley at amber.buckley@us.af.mil for further details and guidance on the submission process.
+The initiative aims to leverage Artificial Intelligence (AI) and Machine Learning (ML) to enhance operational efficiency and information sharing across domains, with a focus on seven key technical areas including cybersecurity and multi-level security technologies.
+This BAA is critical for advancing defense capabilities within the Intelligence Community and Department of Defense, with an estimated funding ceiling of $99 million and individual awards ranging from $450,000 to $65 million.
+Interested parties must submit initial white papers by September 30, 2025, and are encouraged to engage with government representatives for clarification on proposal requirements; for further inquiries, contact Carolyn Sheaff at Carolyn.Sheaff@us.af.mil or Amber Buckley at amber.buckley@us.af.mil.

 Files